untra/polyglot/README.md

 Currently supports Jekyll 3.0 , and Jekyll 4.0 (for the most part)

 * *Windows users will need to disable parallel_localization on their machines by setting `parallel_localization: false` in the `_config.yml`
 * In Jekyll 4.0 , SCSS source maps will generate improperly due to how Polyglot operates.
 The workaround is to disable the CSS sourcemaps.
-Adding rhe following to your `config.yml` will disable sourcemap generation:
+Adding the following to your `config.yml` will disable sourcemap generation:
 ```yaml
 sass:
     sourcemap: never